Clinton Naina

 St Kilda Writers’ Festival, Gershwin Room, Esplanade Hotel, Melbourne

-Up the Ladder, Melbourne Workers’ Theatre, toured Sydney and regional Victoria
+Up the Ladder, Melbourne Workers’ Theatre, toured Sydney and regional

 I Can’t Sleep At Night, Hogarth Galleries, Sydney